danctila/calculator-frontend/README.md

 **- What was the context for this project?**

 A number of students at my high school including myself found it hard to understand the grading system of the school.
-I decided to set the goal of using modern technologies to solve the problem of this lack of knowledge amongst students and famliliarize myself with the information neccesary to create this application.
+I decided to set the goal of using modern technologies to solve the problem of this lack of knowledge amongst students and familiarize myself with the information necessary to create this application.

 **- What did I end up building?**